-- S1: Random-1M dataset, $\alpha = 1$ , 100 randomly selected query trajectories, processed for 10%, 20%, 50% and 100% of their temporal extents, with various query distances; - S2: Same as S1 but for the Galaxy-1M dataset; - S3: Random-1M, 2M, 3M, 4M and 5M datasets, $\alpha = 1,100$ randomly selected query trajectories, processed for 100% of their temporal extent, with various query distances; - S4: Galaxy-200k, 400k, 600k, 800k, 1M datasets, 100 randomly selected trajectories, processed with for 1%, 5% and 10% of their temporal extents, with a fixed query distance d=1.
+- S1: Random-1M dataset, $\alpha = 1$, 100 randomly selected query trajectories, processed for 10%, 20%, 50% and 100% of their temporal extents, with various query distances. - S2: Same as S1 but for the Galaxy-1M dataset. - S3: Random-1M, 2M, 3M, 4M and 5M datasets, $\alpha = 1$, 100 randomly selected query trajectories, processed for 100% of their temporal extent, with various query distances. - S4: Galaxy-200k, 400k, 600k, 800k, 1M datasets, 100 randomly selected trajectories, processed for 1%, 5% and 10% of their temporal extents, with a fixed query distance d = 1.

-Figures 5 (a) and 5 (b) plot response time vs. query distance for S1 and S2 above.
+Figures 8 (a) and 8 (b) plot response time vs. query distance for S1 and S2 above.
 The response time increases slightly superlinearly with the query distance and with the temporal extents.
 In other words, the R-tree search performance degrades gracefully as the search is more extensive.
-Figures 6 (a) and (b) show response time vs. query distance for S3 and S4 above.
-The response time increases slightly superlinearly as the query distance increases for S3, and roughly linearly with the temporal extent increases for S4.
-Both these figures show results for various dataset sizes.
+Figures 9 (a) and (b) show response time vs. query distance and temporal extent respectively, for S3 and S4 above.
+The response time increases slightly superlinearly as the query distance increases for S3, and roughly linearly as the temporal extent increases for S4.
+Both of these figures show results for various dataset sizes.
 An important observation is that the response time degrades gracefully as the datasets increase in size.
 More interestingly, note that for a fixed temporal extent and a fixed query distance, a larger dataset means a higher trajectory density, and thus a higher degree of overlap in the R-tree index.
 In spite of this increasing overlap, the R-tree still delivers good performance.
-We obtained similar results for POINTDISTSEARCH, which are omitted here.
+These trends are expected, as we see the performance of the algorithm degrade with increasing query distance, temporal extent, or dataset size.
+In the next sections we address optimizations to reduce response time further.